-\subsection{Point-cloud segmentation}
+\subsubsection{Point-cloud segmentation}

 \mypara{Metrics.} We report the \textbf{mAP} and \textbf{mAR} metrics for point cloud segmentation following prior work~\cite{jiang2020pointgroup}.
-Although these metrics are commonly used, we find that they have flaws: 1) they do not take false positives into account if their confidence is lower than the confidence of the true positive prediction; and 2) mAP is aggregated across datasets and therefore does not weigh each shape equally.
+Although these metrics are commonly used, we find that they have flaws: 1) they do not take false positives into account if their confidence is lower than the confidence of the true positive prediction; and 2) mAP and mAR are aggregated across classes and therefore do not weigh each shape equally.
 Therefore, we report another metric that does not have these issues: \textbf{\occost} by \citet{otani2022optimal}. \occost (OC) evaluates the part segmentation quality for each shape by measuring the cost of correcting the predicted segmentation to match the ground truth segmentation.
 The metric was originally proposed for images and uses GIoU~\cite{rezatofighi2019generalized}.
 We adapt it to shapes by computing GIoU on 3D bounding boxes.